Rusi Modi used to stun the audience with his grace, elegance and consistency. Caricature: Austin Coutinho.

-Modi made his Pentangular (an annual, communal tournament that was played in Bombay till 1946 between five teams — Hindus, Muslims, Parsis, Europeans and The Rest) debut at the age of 17.
+Modi made his Pentangular debut at the age of 17.
 He impressed all and sundry with his 144 against the Europeans.
 Two years later, he made his Ranji Trophy debut.
-He came into his elements in the next Ranji Trophy season, scoring 160, 210 not out, 245 not out, 31 not out, 113, 98 and 151 – a total of 1,008 runs from five matches.
+He came into his elements in the next Ranji Trophy season, scoring 160, 210*, 245*, 31*, 113, 98, and 151 — a total of 1,008 runs from 5 matches.
 In the process he also became the first batsman to go past 1,000 runs in a single Ranji Trophy season.
-Sandwiched between the 160 and an unbeaten 210 came a 215 for the Parsis against the Europeans.
+Sandwiched between the 160 and the 210* came a 215 for the Parsis against the Europeans.
 His 1944-45 season tally eventually read 1,375 runs at 114.58.

 The following season, when the Australian Services XI toured India, Modi scored 203 at Madras.
 It was an innings he considered his finest.
 It was also the first double-hundred scored by an Indian in a representative match.
 Coming in at 110 for four, Modi lifted the Indian XI to 525 against an attack comprising of Keith Miller and Cecil Pepper.

 He withdrew from the Australia tour next year citing “personal reasons”.
 It was in the home series against West Indies in 1948-49 that Modi really came to his elements.
 His combination with Vijay Hazare resulted in three century partnerships: 156 at Bombay; 129 at Calcutta; and 139 again at Bombay.
 He top-scored for India with 560 runs.
-The highlights of the series were the two Bombay Tests: after trailing by 356, he scored 112— his only Test hundred— and combined with Hazare to save the second Test for India.
-In the fifth Test, with India chasing 361 for an improbable victory, Modi scored a heroic 86, as India finished at 355 for eight.
+The highlights of the series were the two Bombay Tests: after trailing by 356, he scored 112 — his only Test hundred — and combined with Hazare to save the second Test for India.
+In the fifth Test, with India chasing 361 for an improbable victory, Modi scored a heroic 86, as India finished at 355 for 8.

-After his retirement, Modi became one of the more renowned Indian cricket authors – and became probably the most-read among Indian Test cricketers before the advent of Sunil Gavaskar.
+After his retirement, Modi became one of the more renowned Indian cricket authors — and became probably the most-read Indian Test cricketer before the advent of Sunil Gavaskar.